PJayB/jk2src/README.md

 Copy your "base" folder into the "code" folder, merging the files, and build StarWars.sln.
 If you have the disk edition of the game, this is probably in %PROGRAMFILES%\LucasArts\Star Wars Jedi Knight II\GameData\base (or something like that) or if you have the Steam version, look for %STEAM%\steamapps\common\jedi outcast\GameData\base.

+Make sure 'starwars' is the Startup Project in Visual Studio before hitting F5.

 For a good debugging experience, I recommend hitting Alt+Enter as soon as the game hits the main menu.

 Jedi Knight II: Jedi Outcast